periph/gohci/README.md

 - Trivial to run as a low maintenance systemd service.
 - Designed to work great on a single core ARM CPU with minimal memory requirements.
-- `gohci` exits whenever the executable or `gohci.json` is updated; making it easy to use an auto-updating mechanism.
+- `gohci` exits whenever the executable or `gohci.yml` is updated; making it easy to use an auto-updating mechanism.
 - Works on Windows.

 ## Installation

-Install and create the default `gohci.json`:
+Install and create the default `gohci.yml`:

 ```
 go get github.com/maruel/gohci
 gohci
 ```

-It will look like this:
+It will look like this, with comments added here:

 ```
-{
 # The TCP port the HTTP server should listen on:
-  "Port": 8080,
+port: 8080
 # The github webhook secret when receiving events:
-  "WebHookSecret": "Create a secret and set it at github.com/user/repo/settings/hooks",
+webhooksecret: Create a secret and set it at github.com/user/repo/settings/hooks
 # The github oauth2 client token when updating status and gist:
-  "Oauth2AccessToken": "Get one at https://github.com/settings/tokens",
+oauth2accesstoken: Get one at https://github.com/settings/tokens
 # Name of the worker as presented on the status:
-  "Name": "ogre",
+name: ogre
 # Accepts PRs from forks:
-  "RunForPRsFromFork": false,
+runforprsfromfork: false
 # Users that can trigger a job on any commit by commenting "gohci: run".
-  "SuperUsers": [],
+superusers: []
 # Commands to run:
-  "Checks": [
-    [
-      "go",
-      "test",
-      "./..."
-    ]
-  ]
-}
+checks:
+- - go
+  - test
+  - ./...
 ```

 Edit based on your needs.
 Run `gohci` again and it will start a web server.
-When `gohci` is running, updating `gohci.json` will make the process quit.
+When `gohci` is running, updating `gohci.yml` will make the process quit.
 It is assumed that you use a service manager, like systemd or a bash/batch file that continuously restart the service.